Secretary Price maintains HHS will continue to 'follow the law'

 "As you know and your viewers know, this is a case that's in court and the case is House v.
 Price," he said.
 "So I'm the defendant in that and therefore I can't talk about it.”

 In the early hours of Friday morning, the Senate failed to pass the GOP-proposed “skinny repeal” of Obamacare by a vote of 49-51.
-Collins, along with Lisa Murkowski, R-Alaska, and John McCain, R-Ariz., cast votes against the bill.
+Sen. Susan Collins, R-Maine, Sen. Lisa Murkowski, R-Alaska, and Sen. John McCain, R-Ariz., cast votes against the bill.

 The dramatic middle-of-the-night news followed a week of votes on health care amendments after Republicans successfully gathered enough votes to proceed to a debate.